-Potato salad is a hearty side dish.
+Potato salad is a hearty side dish made with simple ingredients.
 Pairs well with baked pork chops, fried chicken, fried fish, meatloaf, or whatever you like.
 Also superb with a ham sandwich.

 This easy recipe can be adjusted to suit your taste.
-Just add more or less of preferred ingredients.
+Simply add more or less of preferred ingredients.

 People are passionate about ingredients in their potato salad.
 Some prefer mayo while others will only use Miracle Whip which is slightly sweet and spicy.